klamma/ar-for-eu-book/_pages/chapters/arsdk.md

 The script will apply it to the referenced mesh renderer.
 At the bottom of the component, outside of the purple profile area, there is a dropdown menu where one can choose one of the icons by its name.

-The material's shader can be set to the standard shader of the MixedRealityToolkit which is not to be confused with Unity's default standard shader.
+The material's shader can be set to the standard shader of the Mixed Reality Toolkit which is not to be confused with Unity's default standard shader.
 In order to support icons with transparency, the material's rendering mode should be set to "TransparentCoutout".

 **Compound Button Sounds**